The International Arbitration Review: Portugal

 Outlook and conclusions

-An important step was taken with the approval of a new Arbitration Act based on the Model Law.
+An important step was taken with the approval of an Arbitration Act based on the Model Law.
 Some essential issues will need further discussion, especially multiparty arbitration, interim measures and public policy as grounds for setting aside an award.

 One issue that has created some controversy is preliminary orders.
 We think that the international controversy about these interim measures has had echoes in Portugal.
 The problem refers to ex parte measures and their violation of the adversarial principle and, in consequence, due process.
 A procedure for preliminary orders has been fully adopted by the Arbitration Act, but its practical application will surely raise doubts and difficulties.
 For now, there have already been a few cases that have applied these rules and granted a preliminary order.
 In the known cases, the party voluntarily complied with the order.

-1 José Carlos Soares Machado is a partner at SRS Advogados, Sociedade Rebelo de Sousa & Advogados Associados, SP, RL.
+1 José Carlos Soares Machado is a partner and Rita Lynce de Faria is a consultant at SRS Advogados, Sociedade Rebelo de Sousa & Advogados Associados, SP, RL.

 2 Arbitration Act (Law No. 63/2011, 14 December, which entered into force in March 2012).